bitExpert/gulp-snapshot/README.md

 For the callback provided to `compare`, `this` is set to the Gulp stream.

 ## What's it for?
-* Troubleshooting plugins in your build pipeline (where are files getting dropped? what is changing a certain file's content? etc)
+* Troubleshooting plugins in your build pipeline (where are files getting dropped? what's changing a certain file's content? etc)
 * Developing plugins
 * Turning any sort of code or file formatter into a pass/fail linter